jamesbuckett/ckad-bootcamp/03-kubernetes-workloads.md

 After:

 * PodDisruptionBudget
-  * During any Kubernetes Cluster operation such a node drain before a repave event
+  * PodDisruptionBudget is active during any Kubernetes Cluster operation such a node drain which usually precedes a node repave
   * Ensures a certain number or percentage of pods with an assigned label will not Voluntarily be evicted at any one point in time

 ```yaml